-If you're interested in Stellar AfricaGold Inc. (CVE:SPX), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
+If you own shares in Stellar AfricaGold Inc. (CVE:SPX) then it's worth thinking about how it contributes to the volatility of your portfolio, overall.
+In finance, Beta is a measure of volatility.
 Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
 The first category is company specific volatility.
 This can be dealt with by limiting your exposure to any particular stock.
-The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.
+The second sort is caused by the natural volatility of markets, overall.
+For example, certain macroeconomic events will impact (virtually) all stocks on the market.

-What we can learn from SPX's beta value
+What does SPX's beta value mean to investors?

 What this means for you:

 Since Stellar AfricaGold has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
 For example, it might be a high growth stock or have a lot of operating leverage in its business model.
-In order to fully understand whether SPX is a good investment for you, we also need to consider important company-specific fundamentals such as Stellar AfricaGold’s financial health and performance track record.
-I highly recommend you dive deeper by considering the following:
+This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as Stellar AfricaGold’s financial health and performance track record.
+I urge you to continue your research by taking a look at the following:

 - Financial Health: Are SPX’s operations financially sustainable?
 Balance sheets can be hard to analyze, which is why we’ve done it for you.
 Check out our financial health checks here.